drhsqlite/fossil-mirror/www/containers.md

 In the same way that [Docker Engine is based on `runc`](#runc), Podman’s engine is based on [`crun`][crun], a lighter-weight alternative to `runc`.
-It’s only 1.4 MiB on the system I tested it on, yet it will run the same container bundles as in my `runc` examples above.
-This makes it a great option for tiny remote hosts.
-Above, we saved more than that by compressing the container’s Fossil executable with UPX!
+It’s only 1.4 MiB on the system I tested it on, yet it will run Above, we saved more than that by compressing the container’s Fossil executable with UPX!  the same container bundles as in my `runc` examples above.

+This makes `crun` a great option for tiny remote hosts with a single container, or at least where none of the containers share base layers, so that there is no effective cost to duplicating the immutable base layers of the containers’ source images.

-This suggests a method around the problem of rootless Podman containers:
+This suggests one method around the problem of rootless Podman containers:
 `sudo crun`, following the examples above.

 [crun]:   https://github.com/containers/crun